-The 34th Australasian Wildlife Management Society (AWMS) conference will be held 07-09 December 2021, at the University of Canberra, and you can be a part of it!
+The 34th Australasian Wildlife Management Society (AWMS) conference will be held 07-09 December 2021, and you can be a part of it!

 AWMS promotes the use of science to identify appropriate wildlife management principles and practices, develop plans of management, and to implement and review these plans within a social, environmental, economic and political context.
 AWMS members include research scientists, educators, wildlife managers, and extension, interpretation and policy professionals.

 The Call for Abstracts for AWMS2021 is now open, and we welcome the submission of abstracts on any wildlife management research or topic.

 The conference will feature symposia on the following topics:

 - Managing Wildlife across Landscapes in a Changing Climate

 - New Genomic Approaches to Improving Wildlife Management

 Abstracts must be submitted by 31 August 2021 and must

 - and be uploaded via our online Abstract Submission Form (HERE).

 Speakers will be notified of acceptance by 15 September 2021.